Sanotsch2003/MiPro-XG-V1/docs/GettingStarted.md

 ### Step 3: Upload the Program to the Processor
 ![FPGA Hardware Explained](/docs/imgs/FPGAHardwareExplained.jpeg)
-1. Connect your Basys 3 board to your computer.
+1. Connect your Basys3 board to your computer.
 2. Ensure you have uploaded the processor architecture to the FPGA as described in 4.4.
 3. (Optional): You can search for available USB-Devices using the following command:
    ```